-Unless otherwise identified, all amounts in this Annual Information Form are in Canadian dollars and, unless otherwise noted, all information is given as at June 30, 2014.
+Unless otherwise identified, all amounts in this Annual Information Form are in Canadian dollars and, unless otherwise noted, all information is given as at June 30, 2016.

-This Annual Information Form contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited, including the statements under the heading "Risks & Risk Management".
-Forward-looking statements tvpically are preceded by, followed by or include the words "believes", "expects", "anticipates", "estimates", "intends", "plans" and similar expressions as they relate to Corby Spirit and Wine Limited.
+This Annual Information Form contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited, including the statements under the headings "Risks & Risk Management", "General Development of the Business -Three-Year History - United Kingdom Representation Agreement - Lamb's Rum" and "Acquisition of the Spirits Assets of Domaines Pinnacle Inc." Forward-looking statements typically are preceded by, followed by or include the words "believes", "expects", "anticipates", "estimates", "intends", "plans" and similar expressions as they relate to Corby Spirit and Wine Limited.
 Forward-looking statements are not guarantees of future performance.
-They involve risks and uncertainties, including, but not limited to: the impact of competition, consumer confidence and spending preferences, regulatory changes, general economic conditions, and Corby Spirit and Wine Limited's ability to attract and retain qualified employees and, as such.
-Corby Spirit and Wine Limited's results could differ materially from those anticipated in these forward-looking statements.
+They involve risks and uncertainties, including, but not limited to: the impact of competition, consumer confidence and spending preferences, regulatory changes, general economic conditions, and Corby Spirit and Wine Limited's ability to attract and retain gualified employees and, as such, Corby Spirit and Wine Limited's results could differ materially from those anticipated in these forward-looking statements.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 These factors are not intended to represent a complete list of the factors that could affect Corby Spirit and Wine Limited and other factors could also affect Corby Spirit and Wine Limited's results.
 For more information, please see the "Risks & Risk Management" section of this Annual Information Form.
 Additional factors are noted elsewhere in this Annual Information Form and in the documents incorporated by reference into this Annual Information Form.

-This document has been reviewed by the Board of Directors of Corby Spirit and Wine Limited and contains certain information that is current as of September 22, 2014.
-Events occurring after that date could render the information contained herein inaccurate or misleading in a material respect, and any forward-looking statements should not be relied upon as representing the view of Corby Spirit and Wine Limited as of any date subsequent to September 22, 2014.
+This document has been reviewed by the Board of Directors of Corby Spirit and Wine Limited and contains certain information that is current as of September 19, 2016.
+Events occurring after that date could render the information contained herein inaccurate or misleading in a material respect, and any forward-looking statements should not be relied upon as representing the view of Corby Spirit and Wine Limited as of any date subsequent to September 19, 2016.
 Corby Spirit and Wine Limited may, but is not obligated to, provide updates to forward-looking statements, including in subsequent news releases and its interim management's discussion and analyses filed with regulatory authorities.
 Additional information regarding Corby Spirit and Wine Limited is available on SEDAR at www.sedar.com.